Skip to Main Content

 Where Melbourne's Italian Tradition Gets Honest

 There is a particular kind of Italian eating house that predates the era of celebrity chefs and tasting menus: the snack bar.
 In Italy, these are functional places, tiled and lit without apology, where the menu is short, the ingredients are few, and the cooking asks nothing of you except attention.
-Melbourne has a longer Italian immigrant history than most Australian cities outside of the obvious migration corridors, and Roma Snack Bar and Restaurant sits in that tradition, operating as a trattoria-inflected snack bar with a specific focus on offal and the kind of Italian cooking that does not require explanation from a floor manager.
+Melbourne has a longer Italian immigrant history than most Australian cities outside of the obvious migration corridors, and Roma Snack Bar and Restaurant sits in that tradition, operating as an Australian cafe with a casual dress code and walk-in-friendly service, and a focus on offal and the kind of Italian cooking that does not require explanation from a floor manager.

 Melbourne's Italian dining scene has fragmented considerably over the past decade.
 At one end, venues like 48h Pizza e Gnocchi Bar have built followings around disciplined single-product execution.
 At the other, places like Bottarga work refined Italian technique into a contemporary Australian idiom.
 Roma occupies a different register entirely: the snack bar format, where the editorial logic is subtraction rather than addition.
 Fewer dishes, fewer flourishes, less distance between what is cooked and what arrives at the table.